Skip to main content

 6:30pm - 8:00pm

-Add to Calendar 2025-03-04 18:30:00 2025-03-04 20:00:00 America/Chicago SPEAK Panel Discussion: A Fever in the Heartland Join us for a panel discussion on Timothy Egan's "A Fever in the Heartland" at First Presbyterian Church fellowship hall in Evansville's historic district.
+Add to Calendar 2025-03-04 18:30:00 2025-03-04 20:00:00 America/Chicago SPEAK Panel Discussion: A Fever in the Heartland Join us for a panel discussion on Timothy Egan's "A Fever in the Heartland" at First Presbyterian Church.
+The panel will discuss the book as we prepare for Mr. Egan's visit on March 19.
 EVPL Offsite -

 This group will bring their unique perspectives on how the rise of the KKK in the 1920s shaped the social and cultural fabric of Evansville, as well as the broader implications of racism and the role of faith in navigating these challenges.